Lockheed A-12: Background

-Design concept A-10 featured two General Electric J93-3 turbojets with 2-D underwing inlets and had better mission radius than concepts A-4 thru A-9.
+Design concept A-10 featured a pair of General Electric J93-3 turbojets with 2-D underwing inlets and had better mission radius than concepts A-4 thru A-9.
 These designs had reached the A-11 stage when the program was reviewed.
 The A-11 was competing against a Convair proposal called Kingfish, of roughly similar performance.
 However, the Kingfish included a number of features that greatly reduced its RCS, which was seen as favorable to the board.
 Lockheed responded with a simple update of the A-11, adding twin canted fins instead of a single right-angle one, and adding a number of areas of non-metallic materials.
 This became the initial A-12 design.
-On 26 January 1960, the Central Intelligence Agency officially ordered 12 A-12 aircraft with the contract signed on February 11, 1960.
+On 26 January 1960, the Central Intelligence Agency officially ordered 12 A-12 aircraft with the contract signed on 11 February 1960.
 Lockheed charged $96.6 million for design, manufacture and testing of 12 aircraft.